 The maximum offset in these Chibougamau surveys is 10 km.
-We evaluated if specific offset values contribute constructively or destructively in the resulting PSTM or whether they generate artifacts during the DMO corrections.
-We also investigated PSTM and DMO corrected images at different offsets to find the offset range that optimizes subsurface illumination (Vermeer, 1998).
+We evaluated whether specific offset values contribute constructively or destructively in the resulting PSTM or whether they generate artifacts during the DMO corrections.
+We also investigated PSTM- and DMO-corrected images at different offsets to find the offset range that optimizes subsurface illumination (Vermeer, 1998).

-For the Chibougamau profiles, we evaluated CMP distributions within CDP bins (6.25 m, Table 2) along each survey.
-Figs. 2 and 3 present examples of CMP offset/azimuth distribution along the north and south surveys, respectively.
-Some of the CDP bins show a regular offset distribution, for example, Fig. 2b and 2c from the north profile or Fig. 3b from the south profile, respectively; note that bins located in the middle of the survey have short and long offsets equally mapped north and the south of the bin center).
-The azimuth distribution of these CDP bins also shows a symmetric pattern relative to the CDP line directions, for example, Fig. 2f and 2g from the north profile and Fig. 3e from the south profile, however, some of the CDP bins however, present irregular offset and asymmetric azimuth distributions, for example, Fig. 2a, 2d, 2e, and 2h from the north profile, and Fig. 3c and 3f from the south profile, respectively.
+For the Chibougamau profiles, we evaluated CMP distributions within common-depth-point (CDP) bins (6.25 m, Table 2) along each survey.
+Figures 2 and 3 present examples of CMP offset and azimuth distribution along the north and south surveys, respectively.
+Some of the CDP bins show a regular offset distribution, for example, Fig. 2b and c from the north profile or Fig. 3b from the south profile (note that bins located in the middle of the survey have short and long offsets equally mapped north and the south of the bin center).
+The azimuth distribution of these CDP bins also shows a symmetric pattern relative to the CDP line directions, for example, Fig. 2f and g from the north profile and Fig. 3e from the south profile; however, some of the CDP bins present irregular offset and asymmetric azimuth distributions, for example, Fig. 2a, d, e, and h from the north profile, and Fig. 3c and f from the south profile.
 These CDP bins show that longer offsets are mapped unevenly in the bins resulting in an asymmetric azimuth distribution pattern.
 The analysis indicates that most of the irregularity of offset distribution occurs due to a lack of longer offsets in those bins.

-Based on the analysis shown in Figs. 2 and 3 and evaluating the distribution pattern of offset for the north and south profiles, we predict an irregular distribution of CMPs would be a challenge for 2D PSTM and DMO corrections.
-Another challenge is whether CMPs of profiles acquired in the Chibougamau area contribute constructively in DMO/PSTM towards subsurface illumination considering the geometry of specific reflectors, i.e., dip and strike (more details in Appendix A).
-We designed offset planes with offset ranges of 0-3 km, 0-6 km, and 0-9 km in order to study the survey geometry (Fig. 4).
-We chose these offset ranges based on the analysis shown in Fig. 2 and Fig.3 and testing the effect of various offset ranges on the process of post-stacked DMO and PSTM images (see Table 2 for the processing details).
-Offsets greater than 9 km did not increase the image quality.
-In the north profile, CMPs with offsets \leq 6 km cluster along the survey line (Fig. 4a and 4b), whereas many CMPs with offsets greater than 6 km do not (Fig. 4c).
-The CMPs of the south profile lies along the survey line for all offset ranges (Fig. 4d, 4e, and 4f) due to the less crooked pattern of the south profile compared to the north profile (Fig. 4).
+Based on the analysis shown in Figs. 2 and 3 and evaluating the distribution pattern of offset for the north and south profiles, we predict that an irregular distribution of CMPs would be a challenge for 2D PSTM and DMO corrections.
+Another challenge is whether CMPs of profiles acquired in the Chibougamau area contribute constructively in DMO or PSTM towards subsurface illumination considering the geometry of specific reflectors, i.e., dip and strike (more details in Appendix A).
+We designed offset planes with offset ranges of 0-3, 0-6, and 0-9 km in order to study the survey geometry (Fig. 4).
+We chose these offset ranges based on the analysis shown in Figs. 2 and 3 and testing the effect of various offset ranges on the process of post-stacked DMO